Log data out-the-box. Standalone. Link your CAN bus to your server in <2 mins

 We originally considered the MQTT protocol as an option for uploading data via the CANedge2/CANedge3, but found that it is less suited for "big data" uploading.
 The protocol is ideal for very small packets at low resolution sent by e.g. streaming devices (with no local storage capability).
 However, for logging the full CAN bus load from e.g. a vehicle, the MQTT protocol would quickly get overloaded - resulting in very poor performance.
 For example, the protocol would make it practically impossible to "offload" all the data recorded on the CANedge3 SD card after e.g. a period with no coverage as new data would be recorded at a higher rate than it could be uploaded.

 Instead, the CANedge3 utilizes the S3 REST interface with the HTTP(S) protocol.
-This combination is ideal for uploading large log file packets to either local/dedicated servers like MinIO or cloud servers like e.g. AWS, Google Cloud and Azure.
+This combination is ideal for uploading large log file packets to either self-hosted servers like MinIO or cloud servers like e.g. AWS, Google Cloud and Azure.
 In particular, it allows for uploading data from the CANedge3 much faster rate than new data is recorded - meaning that the device can stay offline for longer periods and still offload all log files when it regains coverage.

 The CANedge requires the use of a specific industrial SD card model in order to guarantee the performance and power safety.
 You can select an 8 or 32 GB SD card as an option during check-out (or as a separate purchase).